ThomasWeiser/elmfire/README.md

     ... = Signal.map
             (\response -> case response of
                 Nothing -> ...
-                Just dataMsg -> ...
+                Just snapshot -> ...
             )
             responses.signal

-Notes on a possible change of the API: The `key` field of `DataMsg` is redundant and may be dropped, as `reference` also contains the key.
+Notes on a possible change of the API: The `key` field of `Snapshot` is redundant and may be dropped, as `reference` also contains the key.

 ## Example.elm